DannyMac180/TaoTeChinGPT/README.md

 # TaoTeChinGPT
-A web app that lets you pose a question to the Tao Te Ching, and answer in Taoist style
+A web app that lets you pose a question to the Tao Te Ching, and answers in Taoist style